HazyResearch/based/README.md

 **Warning.** We are releasing these models for the purpose of efficient architecture research.
 Because they have not been instruction fine-tuned or audited, they are not intended for use in any downstream applications.

-You can try running a simple text generation with the following.
+The following code will run text generation for a prompt and print out the response.
 ```python
 input = tokenizer.encode("If I take one more step, it will be", return_tensors="pt").to("cuda")
 output = model.generate(input, max_length=20)